 Once dubbed the Auk Glacier by John Muir (after a member of the Tlingit tribe), the Mendenhall had its origins in the Little Ice Age that started about 3,000 years ago.

-The Mendenhall Glacier is located just 12 miles outside of Juneau and you can get there by taking a narrated bus tour,a shuttle bus at just $8 each way or you can also go on your own: A taxi to the glacier costs $35 one way.
+The Mendenhall Glacier is located just 12 miles outside of Juneau and you can get there by taking a bus from downtown for $30 roundtrip.
+A taxi will cost you around $35 one-way.

 This 12-mile glacier is part of Tongass National Forest and its visitors' center is just a half mile from the glacier's face and overlooks the lake and glacier, which has a large aerial map of the icefield, an informational video and spotting scopes ($3).